NotSoRed1/darija_translator/README.md

 for translating the Moroccan main language (darija) to english

 features:
-- fast auto completion using Trie(prefix tree).
+- fast auto completion using Tries(prefix trees).
 - various categories with more than 10000 words.